Home Blog glow-in-the-dark Four Hot Experiential Marketing Trends for 2021

 Four Hot Experiential Marketing Trends for 2021

+Over the last few years, experiential marketing has been a growing and vital tactic for brands, and with good reason; 85% of customers say they’re more likely to buy after participating in a branded experience.
+It’s also one of the marketing channels that was most impacted by the pandemic.
 However, the pros in this industry have never been known to back down from a creative challenge, and we’ve seen an incredible amount of innovation this past year.
 These are the 2021 experiential marketing trends we’re seeing that will impact branded experiences for the rest of this year and for years to come.

 Experiential Marketing Trends for 2021